1072-datascience/finalproject-nccu_stat_mis/README.md

 ### data

 * Source: Kaggle competition '<a href = "House Prices: Advanced Regression Techniques">House Prices: Advanced Regression Techniques'</a>
-* Input format: In the data, each row of the data is a sample house with price label, with columns of attributes.
-In other words, figure out the relationship between each attribute and house price through machine learning technique is our main task.
-The format and structure of the data is displayed below:
+* Input format: The format and structure of the data is displayed below:

 ![](./img/data_format.png)